vtu-datatools/landlord-web/README.md

 * Bring in landlord data markers
 * Add ability for users to comment on marker/locations
 * Clean up vote submission message
-* Add link for voting page?
+* Add link to users page back
-* Clean up JWT code to use httpOnly
+* Blacklist JWT after refresh and remove on backend

 ## Run Locally
 One must first install: